MTriNguci/IMDB-Dashboard/DOCKER_README.md

 - **Volume mounting**: Data files are mounted as volumes for easy updates
 - **Security**: Runs as a non-root user inside the container
 - **Data Export**: Export all chart data to Excel file with multiple sheets and embedded charts
+- **PDF Export**: Export entire dashboard as PDF using screenshots for accurate representation

 ## Troubleshooting